-- Cancel services for phone or cable-but only if you don't have cancellation fees. - Get creative in the kitchen-use up those canned goods and dried beans in the cabinet. - Track your spending and look for other areas where you can cut back, even if just for a little time.
+- Cancel services for cable or streaming-but only if you don't have cancellation fees. - Get creative in the kitchen-use up those canned goods and dried beans in the cabinet. - Track your spending and look for other finances.extension.wisc.edu/